The Sunny Health & Fitness SF-RB4601 Recumbent Bike is new for 2016.

 Sunny Health & Fitness SF-RB4601 Recumbent Bike Price

-This is an affordable bike with it being priced below $200 when I checked.
+This is an affordable bike when I checked.

 The method of adjusting the seat is better than other bikes in the same price range and in other respects has similar features to others in the range which I feel makes this good value.

-When I checked Amazon it qualified free shipping.
+When I checked at Amazon it qualified free shipping.

 The Sunny Health & Fitness SF-RB4601has what people need for a comfortable low impact in their home at an affordable price.
 And is very to easy adjust for users.